 This information was compiled by Americans (German/Americans) who currently live in Germany, or go back and forth.
-Exchange rates make a difference, at that time January 2018 it was 1 Euro = $1.18.
-Update: At this time, May 2019, it is $1.12 per Euro.
+Exchange rates make a difference, at that time January 2018 it was 1 Euro ~ $1.18.
+Update: At this time, August 2019, 1 Euro ~ $1.12

 Per Facebook group ” Americans living in/considering moving to Germany “

-1. Food: About 30% less, especially cheeses, wurst and alcohol Not beef, that’s higher.
-No hormones or antibiotic.
-Trader Joes is owned by Aldi.
-Food quality in Germany is like shopping at an (expensive) American health food store, but paying discount prices.
+1. Food: About 30% less, especially cheeses, wurst and alcohol, not beef, that’s higher.
+There is almost no hormones or antibiotic in meats.
+Food quality in Germany (Aldi, Lidl, Edeka) is like shopping at an (expensive) American health food store, but paying discount prices.
 Germany is pork country, that and chicken is affordable

-2. Housing: Rent is comparable, or less, except Munich which is the most expensive city.
+2. Housing: Rent is comparable, or less, except large cities like Munich (most expensive), Frankfurt, Cologne, Berlin etc. .
 House prices are higher, mainly because of the material and high lot/ land prices.
 Down payment is 10 to 15% (US 3 to 5%).
 Home loan interest rates are lower in Germany, like 2.5% Property taxes is 10 times less of the US, average $350 a year, because school taxes are paid by Federal and State.
 Be prepared to possibly buy a kitchen.
 You also need to install lamps and closets

 3. Healthcare: Germany has the oldest (140 years) Healthcare systems, and 95% of residents are covered.
 Cost depends on your income, about 8% for the employed with Employer contribution (7%).
 No deductibles, no network, no bills in the mail.
 About 120 non-profit insurance companies to choose from.
 Higher income earner can buy Private Health Insurance, which is higher and less regulated.